Ivo-Balbaert/The_Way_to_Jai/6_Bool_and_number types/6_bool_and_number_types.md

 main                              d:\Jai\The_Way_to_Jai\6_Bool_and_number types\examples\6.2_numbers.jai:19
 ```
 ### 6.2.3 - Mixing of different types
-+ is only defined for numbers, not for strings:
+Addition (+) is only defined for numbers, not for strings:

 ```
 message := "YOU WON!";